7 dbt Testing Best Practices

 - Integrate alerting

-- Establish clear ownership of tests
+- Create testing documentation and establish clear ownership of tests

 But before we dive in let's start with creating two tests in dbt and an example table we can apply tests to.